 Board of Directors

 David holds a BA from Davidson College, 1979.
-He has been very active in the greater Durham community through his current and past board work with Urban Ministries of Durham (Board Chair), YMCA of Durham, Lakewood YMCA (Board Chair), Hope Valley Country Club (President), Executive Service Corps, Westminister Presbyterian Church
+He has been very active in the greater Durham community through his current and past board work with Urban Ministries of Durham (Board Chair), YMCA of Durham, Lakewood YMCA (Board Chair), Hope Valley Country Club (President), Executive Service Corps, and Westminister Presbyterian Church.

 As a Senior Strategic Advisor for Mosaic Health Solutions, Jane is responsible for deals from end to end including sourcing opportunities, negotiating transactions, and growing portfolio companies.
 Prior to Mosaic Health Solutions, Jane was a strategic business lead responsible for growing patient care services generating over $400mm in revenue at a premier academic medical center.
 Passionate about making health care better, Jane’s career spans from starting a nonprofit to spur innovation in women’s health to guiding C-level health care executives as they develop new ways to care for patients as a PwC consultant.
 Jane has a MBA with a concentration in health sector management from the Fuqua School of Business at Duke University and received her bachelor’s degree in psychology from Franklin and Marshall College.
 Outside of the office, Jane enjoys gardening and travelling with her husband and three daughters.